Yokohama Stadium

 Yokohama Stadium (横浜スタジアム, Yokohama Sutajiamu) is a baseball stadium in Naka-ku, Yokohama, Japan.
 It opened in 1978 and has a capacity of 34,046 people.
+It is primarily used for baseball and is the home field of the Yokohama DeNA BayStars and has the nickname of "Hamastar" (ハマスタ) a mix of the words yokoHAMA, STAdium and baySTARs.
+Due to the pronunciation also reminding people of the rōmaji pronunciation of the word "Hamster", the hamster ended up becoming one of the BayStars mascots as well.

-It is primarily used for baseball and is the home field of the Yokohama DeNA BayStars.
 The stadium features dirt around the bases and pitcher's mound, but with dirt colored turf infield and base paths.
 The entire green portion of the field is also turfed.